rachele182/Master-Thesis/dual_admittance_control_ros/Contents.md

 Here after you can find a brief description of the contents of the C++ and ROS files used for the experiments with real Franka Emika Panda Robots.
 The controller was designed by using ros_noetic version and FRANKA_ROS to interface with the robots.
 Please refer to the following description of directories:
 1. **panda controllers**:
-it contains all the files needed to run ros and interface with the two arms robot, specifically:
+it contains all the files needed to run ros nodes and interface with the two arms robot, specifically:
 _src_: contain .cpp files.
 _include_: header of cpp files with class definition and variables.
 _launch_: launch ros files for dual controller, admittance loop, and trajectory generator;
 _msg_: customed ros mgs for publisher and subscriber nodes.
 3. **rosbag**: it contains the recorded data from different grasping tasks experiments and the script used to plot those data in matlab eg:
-_extrac_data.m_
+_extrac_data.m_;
 4. **demoplots**: it contains all the visual results of the threee different experiments carried out in terms of .svg images and .mov videos.

 A brief guide trough the **main** files and the workflow is reported below: